AET-DevOps25/team-LECture-bot/services/backend/user-course-microservice/README.md

 ---

-## 6. Manage Course Spaces: Frontend UI & Logic (Sub-Issue 6 & 7)
+## 6. Manage Course Spaces: Frontend UI & Logic

-### Sub-Issue 6: UI for Creating/Editing Course Spaces

-**Implementation:**
-- A React modal form is used for both creating and editing course spaces.
+The LECture-bot frontend provides a user-friendly interface for managing course spaces, allowing authenticated users to create, view, edit, and delete their course spaces.
+This functionality is accessible from the dashboard and is designed for efficient organization of lecture materials.

+### Features

-- The form includes fields for "Title" (required) and "Description" (optional).
+- **Create Course Space:** Users can create a new course space using a modal form with fields for title (required) and description (optional).
+Validation ensures the title is not empty.
-- When editing, the modal is pre-filled with the current course space data.
+- **Edit Course Space:** Existing course spaces can be edited via the same modal, pre-filled with current data.
+Changes are saved and reflected in the list.
-- The UI is styled with TailwindCSS for a modern, clean look.
-- The modal is accessible from the dashboard (list view) for both new and existing course spaces.

-**How it Works:**
-- To create: Click the "Create New Course Space" button.
-Fill in the form and submit.
-- To edit: Click the edit icon/button on a course space.
-The modal opens with current data.
-Update fields and submit.
-- Validation ensures the title is not empty before submission.
-- Cancel closes the modal without changes.

-**Testing:**
+- **Delete Course Space:** Users can delete a course space after confirming the action.
+The course space is removed from the list upon success.
+- **List Course Spaces:** All course spaces for the authenticated user are displayed in a dashboard view, showing key details for each space.
+- **Feedback & Validation:** The UI provides clear feedback for all actions, including success and error messages, and prevents invalid submissions.

+### How to Use

-1. Log in via the frontend.
+1. **Access the Dashboard:** Log in and navigate to the dashboard to see your course spaces.
-2. Click "Create New Course Space" and submit a new course space.
-It should appear in the list.
+2. **Create:** Click "Create New Course Space", fill in the form, and submit.
+The new course space will appear in your list.
-3. Click the edit button on an existing course space, change the title/description, and submit.
-The list updates.
+3. **Edit:** Click the edit button on a course space, update the details, and submit.
+Changes are saved and shown immediately.
-4. Try submitting with an empty title; an error should appear.
-5. Cancel closes the modal with no changes.

----

-### Sub-Issue 7: Frontend Logic for CRUD Operations

-**Implementation:**
-- All CRUD operations (Create, Read, Update, Delete) are handled via a React context (`CourseSpaceContext`).
+4. **Delete:** Click the delete button, confirm the action, and the course space will be removed.
+5. **Validation:** Attempting to submit an empty title will show an error.
+Backend errors (e.g., unauthorized, duplicate) are also displayed.

+### Technical Details

-- The context manages the list of course spaces, loading state, and error/success messages.
+- The frontend uses React context to manage course space state and API interactions.
-- API calls use the OpenAPI-generated TypeScript client, ensuring type safety and alignment with backend contracts.
-- On create/edit/delete, the context updates the UI optimistically or after a successful API response.
-- Error messages from the backend are propagated to the UI and shown in the modal or as toast notifications.

-**How it Works:**
-- **Create:** Calls `POST /api/v1/coursespaces` with form data.
-On success, adds the new course space to the list.
-- **Read:** Calls `GET /api/v1/coursespaces` on load and after any change.
-Updates the dashboard list.
-- **Update:** Calls `PUT /api/v1/coursespaces/{id}` with updated data.
-On success, updates the item in the list.
-- **Delete:** Calls `DELETE /api/v1/coursespaces/{id}` after confirmation.
-Removes the item from the list.
-- All requests include the JWT for authentication.
+- All API requests are authenticated using JWT (handled automatically if logged in).

-**Testing:**
-1. Create, edit, and delete course spaces via the UI.
-The list should update immediately.
-2. Try editing with invalid data (e.g., empty title) to see validation in action.
-3. Simulate backend errors (e.g., duplicate name, unauthorized) and verify error messages are shown.
-4. Refresh the page; the list should persist (fetched from backend).

-**API Endpoints Used:**
+- The UI is styled with TailwindCSS for a modern look.
+- API endpoints used:
   - `GET /api/v1/coursespaces` — fetch all course spaces
   - `POST /api/v1/coursespaces` — create new course space
   - `PUT /api/v1/coursespaces/{id}` — update course space
   - `DELETE /api/v1/coursespaces/{id}` — delete course space

-**Notes:**
+### Testing

+To test course space management:

+1. Log in via the frontend.
+2. Create, edit, and delete course spaces using the dashboard UI.
+3. Verify that the list updates immediately after each action.
+4. Try submitting invalid data (e.g., empty title) to see validation in action.
+5. Simulate backend errors (e.g., by using an expired JWT) to verify error handling.
+6. Refresh the page to confirm the list persists (fetched from backend).

-- All endpoints require a valid JWT (handled automatically by the frontend if logged in).
+All actions require a valid JWT and are only available to authenticated users.
-- The UI provides clear feedback for all actions (success, error, loading).
-- The implementation matches the acceptance criteria in the sub-issues and epic.

 2. Create a new CourseSpace